GoogleCloudPlatform/cloud-sql-jdbc-socket-factory/README.md

 **Unsupported** - Any major version that has been deprecated for >=1 year is considered publicly unsupported.

+### Supported JDK versions

+We test and support at minimum, any publically supported LTS JDK version.
+Changes in supported versions will be considered a minor change, and will be listed in the realease notes.

 ### Release cadence
 This project aims for a minimum monthly release cadence.
 If no new features or fixes have been added, a new PATCH version with the latest